 Theorems, which represent the axioms, theorems and rules of object-logics, have type thm.
-This chapter begins by describing operations that print theorems and that join them in forward proof.
+This chapter describes operations that join theorems in forward proof.
 Most theorem operations are intended for advanced applications, such as programming new proof procedures.
-Many of these operations refer to signatures, certified terms and certified types, which have the ML types Sign.sg, cterm and ctyp and are discussed in Chapter 5.
-Beginning users should ignore such complexities - and skip all but the first section of this chapter.

-4.1 Basic operations on theorems
+3.1 Basic operations on theorems